TrueConf Group Capabilities

 Automatic rejection (Do Not Disturb mode)

-Automatic microphone muting during a call
+Automatic microphone mute during a call

-Automatic camera disable during a call
+Automatic camera shutdown during a call

 Blocking calls during conference recording or streaming